d12frosted/elpa-mirror/gnu/vundo-readme.txt

 Vundo doesn’t need to be turned on all the time nor replace the undo commands like undo-tree does.
 Vundo displays the tree horizontally, whereas undo-tree displays a tree vertically.
-Vundo doesn’t have many advanced features that undo-tree does (like showing diff), and most probably will not add those features in the future.